pjbiggs/Massey203311/Week6/Week6.md

 **[Return to the Course Home Page](../index.html)**

-# Science and the Public
+# Week 06 - Science and the Public

 **Professor Patrick Biggs**

 ## Note